kartikeya-badola/DEPICT-PyTorch/README.md

 DEPICT is an unsupervised discriminative clustering algorithm.
 At each step it performs an expectation maximization where the true density is assumed to be known by approximating the gradient to find a close form solution.

-The original paper is implemented in Theano, uses 3 architectures and follows a pretty complicated training pipeling.
+The original paper is implemented in Theano, uses 3 architectures and follows a pretty complicated training pipeline.
 This implementation is using PyTorch and is a pretty straightforward batch-wise implementation of DEPICT using 2 architectures only.
 Despite its simplicity, it performs really well.

 # Visualiztions